 Eight Assa Abloy wireless locks (licenses required).

-ioSmart readers support over Wiegand or RS-485.
+ioSmart readers support communications over Wiegand or RS-485.

-ioModules input/output expansion module over RS-485
+ioModules input/output expansion module communicate over RS-485.

 Kantech KT-1:

 The KT-1 is an Ethernet-ready one-door controller PoE/PoE+ with four monitored points (single, double, or no end-of-line), on-board door strike power, two reader outputs, two relay outputs, and auxiliary power output.
 It shall support a lock output of 750mA when powered by 12dvc or PoE+.
 It shall accept Wiegand, proximity, ABA clock and data, bar code, magnetic, integrated keypad, and smart card reader types.
 It shall also support FIPS 201 cards, with and without checking the expiration date.
 It supports RS-232, RS-485 and 128-bit AES encrypted Ethernet 10/100Base-T communication.
-It shall support up to support eight card formats.
+It shall support up to eight card formats.
 It supports expansion modules to provide 256 inputs and 256 outputs.
 It shall support 256 double end of line inputs.

 The KT-1 shall support the following native features but will not be limited to them: